 To qualify for the program, you must be pregnant, breastfeeding or postpartum, and /or have children under the age of five and meet the income eligibility requirements.

 WIC is for all kinds of families: married and single parents, working or not working, foster parents, or legal guardians.
 To see if you qualify, see our income eligibility page.

 The Mid-Ohio Valley Health Department WIC program covers nine counties in the western central part of West Virginia.
 These counties are: Calhoun, Gilmer, Jackson, Mason, Pleasants, Ritchie, Roane, Wirt, and Wood.
-To find more information about the county WIC clinics, please see our WIC clinics page.
+To find contact information for the county WIC clinics, please see our contacts page.

 For further information about the West Virginia WIC program, please visit web at http://ons.wvdhhr.org.
 You can also call the state-wide toll free 211 number or 1-304-558-0030 to find the WIC clinic nearest you.